Greetings, wayward traveller.

 Alchemy began as a way to share illuminations of my ongoing study in folk herb craft, lore, storytelling, and traditional witchery through interaction with the sensuous, animate earth.
 My creations demonstrate how the experience of leaf, twig, root, flower, or branch transforms depending upon the medium by which they are encountered.
 In these pages, I reflect upon my findings while the shop highlights the fruits of seasonal harvests and experimentations.

 And myself?
 Well, above all, I am human.
 Flawed.
 Messy.
 In need of some polish.
 Flowery words are as quick to my typing fingers as sarcasm is to my lips.
 I delight in the shades of dappled light on leaves as much as poring through the pages of time-worn books or scrolling around the labyrinth of online wordsmiths with a piping hot mug of tea or frosty cup of mead.
-I like to imagine myself a romantic, and at heart I am, but lived experience has turned me into somewhat of a skeptical realist with a colorful vocabulary that makes my father cringe--oops.
+I like to imagine myself a romantic, and at heart I am, but lived experience has turned me into somewhat of a skeptical realist that's perhaps gone a little too rough around the edges.

 I am learning, be gentle.

 So, come.
 Let us make mistakes, delight in unlooked-upon treasures, and rediscover the stories of this dark and mysterious earth together.

 In the United States, there is no centralized certification or training to become a practicing herbalist.
 Yes, you will find innumerable online and in person courses but the content of such programs can vary widely resulting in two certified and trained herbalists with varying degrees of practical knowledge and experience.
 In many ways, this is grand.
 However, I believe the term herbalist has, as a result, seen some dilution.